-What is the best yoga retreat in 2019?
+What are the best yoga retreats for beginners in 2021?

 You see, yoga retreats are a very personal thing.
 We all book yoga retreats for our own individual reasons.
-For some it is the sheer passion of yoga.
-For others it is an opportunity to get away from the stress of work while focusing on your health.
-And for others, yoga retreats are an opportunity to meet new yoga enthusiasts and who know, perhaps even spark a little holiday romance.
+For some, it is the sheer passion of the practice.
+For others, it is an opportunity to get away from the stress of work while focusing on your health.
+And for others, yoga retreats are an opportunity to meet new yogis and who knows, perhaps even spark a little holiday romance.

 You might also like to read my guides to: